Bounteous-Inc/Magento-Multi-Location-Inventory/README.md

 Below is a list of several major components of this extension that should help you to get started with it.

+###Inventory Reduction On Checkout
+It is recommended to disable this functionality and allow integrations to push inventory updates.
+The easiest way to disable this functionality is to set the following config setting: Configuration > Catalog > Inventory > Stock Options > Decrease stock when order is placed

+If stock updates need to happen on the Magento side the recommended approach is to update the getPriorityForOrderLocationQuoteItem method in app/code/community/Demac/MultiLocationInventory/Helper/Location.php.
+This method is run once per location on every quote item.
+Inventory is reduced from the location which returns the highest number first and works its way down until all of the inventory requested is fulfilled.
+If there is only one warehouse per store view this function can be left as is.

 ###Indexers
 Indexers take data from the demac_multilocationinventory_stock table that is attached to stores and summarizes it per store view in the demac_multilocationinventory_stock_status_index table.
 This allows for the data to be added to product collections with a single join.